 on the sale and purchase of old properties.
 Renting a property is also subject to exemption from the value added tax in Ireland

-VAT registration in Ireland
+VAT registration in Ireland in 2021

 in this country is not compulsory unless a certain threshold has been reached.
 In case of Irish companies